SebKuzminsky/zenbot/README.md

 In the Project tab, select the drill object.

-Switch to the Selected tab.
+Switch to the "Selected" tab.

-Find the Mill Holes section.
+Find the "Mill Holes" section.

-Set tool diameter to 0.0315" (to match the "PreciseBits RCC08-0315-026F" endmill i'm using for this cut).
+Set tool diameter to 0.0315 inch (0.800 mm) (to match the "PreciseBits RCC08-0315-026F" endmill i'm using for this cut).

-Click Generate Geometry.
+Click "Mill Holes" -> "Generate Geometry".

 ### Generate G-code